Union Jack: Ensigns

-The Union Flag can be found in the canton of several of the ensigns flown by vessels and aircraft of the United Kingdom and its overseas territories.
-These are used in cases where it is illegal to fly the Union Flag, such as at sea from a ship other than a British warship.
-Normal practice for British ships is to fly the White ensign (Royal Navy), the Red ensign (Merchant and private boats) or the Blue ensign (government departments and public corporations).
+The Union Flag can be found in the canton of several of the ensigns flown by vessels and aircraft of the United Kingdom and its overseas territories, and on land at locations associated with the organisation which the ensign represents, for example government offices, military establishments, etc. These are used in cases where it is illegal or inappropriate to fly the Union Flag, such as at sea from a ship other than a British warship.
+Normal practice for British ships is to fly the White Ensign (Royal Navy), the Red Ensign (Merchant and private boats) or the Blue Ensign (government departments and public corporations).
 Similar ensigns are used by other countries (such as New Zealand and Australia) with the Union Flag in the canton.
 Other Commonwealth countries (such as India and Jamaica) may follow similar ensign etiquette as the UK, replacing the Union Flag with their own national flag.